intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 #### Model Supported
 Currently Analytics Zoo Cluster Serving supports models: Tensorflow, Caffe, Pytorch, BigDL, OpenVINO.

-You need to put your model file into a directory and the directory could have layout like following according to model type
+You need to put your model file into a directory and the directory could have layout like following according to model type, note that only one model is allowed in your directory.

 **Tensorflow**